 Learn To Fly

-It's easy to learn how to fly a radio-controlled model aircraft provided that you use a qualified instructor.
-If you try to solo fly an R/C model, your very first attempt will quite likely end in tears.
+It's easy to learn how to fly a radio-controlled model aircraft provided that you are patient and use a qualified instructor.
+If you try to solo fly your first R/C model, your very first attempt will quite likely end in tears.

 CMAC has a number of MAAA-certified Flying Instructors for radio-controlled model aircraft.

-To help you select a suitable first model and to arrange a free course of lessons with one of the Instructors, contact the CMAC Chief Flying Instructor
+To help you select a suitable first model and to arrange a free course of lessons with one of the Instructors, come out to the club and discuss your plans with CMAC Chief Flying Instructor or one of the experienced members.

-By the way, better quality r/c transmitters support a dual-control cable connection to the instructor's transmitter.
-Get one if you can afford it.
+By the way, almost all modern r/c transmitters support a dual-control connection (wireless or cable) to the instructor's transmitter.
+This is a vital feature for your first radio control set.
 This investment enables "buddy-box" operation with the Instructor, just like a dual-control car.
 The benefits are obvious!

 Typical r/c trainer: